PoroshMondal/ToDoApp/README.md

+# ToDoApp
-# ToDoApp is a simple application developed using Kotlin and latest android components
+ToDoApp is a simple application developed using Kotlin and the latest Android Components.

 # Branch Information